 I was caught with the plants, which were sitting next to a 40-watt shop light, so if you know anything about growing cannabis, you know that I knew nothing about it at that time.
 I awaited trial for 11 months for one count of felony manufacturing of a controlled substance, one count of intent to distribute (because three baby plants next to a shop light are a sign of a big time dealer!) and one count of possession of over an ounce because they left the roots and stalks on the plant matter when they weighed it.

-If I recall correctly, the total was a gram or two over an ounce.
 I was found not guilty by a jury of my peers.

 When the jury came back with the verdict, I was so relieved.
 And then came my anger.
 With the threat of prosecution off the table, I was outraged, because the next day, on the front page of the local section of the newspaper, there was an article about my acquittal.
 I was not interviewed for it.
 It listed my name, age, and neighborhood.